ljw1004/vbspec/vb/source-files-and-namespaces.md

 The two source files contribute to the global namespace, in this case declaring two classes with the fully qualified names `A` and `B`.
 Because the two source files contribute to the same declaration space, it would have been an error if each contained a declaration of a member with the same name.

-> __Note__
-> The compilation environment may override the namespace declarations into which a source file is implicitly placed.
+__Note.__ The compilation environment may override the namespace declarations into which a source file is implicitly placed.

 Except where noted, statements within a Visual Basic program can be terminated either by a line terminator or by a colon.